 Convert KML, GPX, and other formats into GeoJSON

 Navigate to GeoJson.io.
 You will see a map on the left, and a Table/JSON attribute view area on the right.
-At the start, it represents an empty feature collection (features are your points, lines, and polygons).
+At the start, it represents an empty feature collection.
+Remember that features are your points, polylines, and polygons.

 Note: If GeoJson.io couldn’t import your file, you will see a red popup saying it “Could not detect file type”.
 You will need to use a different tool, such as Mapshaper or QGIS, to convert your file to GeoJSON.

 You can now save your file to GeoJSON.
 Go to Save > GeoJSON to download a converted GeoJSON file to your computer.

 Create GeoJSON from a CSV file

 GeoJson.io can transform a spreadsheet with latitude (or lat) and longitude (or lon) columns into a GeoJSON file of point features.
 Each row in the spreadsheet becomes its own point, and all columns other than lat and lon become attributes (or properties) of point features.
 An example of such spreadsheet is shown in Figure 14.7.
 You can download it for the exercise.

 - Save your spreadsheet as a CSV file, and drag-and-drop it to the map area of GeoJson.io.
 You should see a green popup in the upper-left corner notifying you how many features were imported.

 Note: If you had some data on the map already, GeoJson.io wouldn’t erase anything but instead would add point features to the existing map.

 - Click on a marker to see a popup with point properties.
 If you used the sample file with towns around Hartford, you will see town, community_type, and wiki_link features in addition to the tool’s default marker-color, marker-size, and marker-symbol fields.